folio-org/ui-ldp/doc/reports.md

 Version 2.0 of the FOLIO Reporting App (formerly known as LDP) introduced a major new feature in reporting.
 This facility allows users to run SQL reports stored in GitHub, filling in parameters to get the specific information they need.
 (Go to the "Run report" tab of the Reporting app in your FOLIO instance.)

-While the reporting facility does not require end-users to write SQL, authoring reports to be used by this facility requires writing a SQL query and packaging it as a SQL function.
+While the reporting facility does not require end-users to write SQL, authoring reports to be used by this facility requires writing an SQL query and packaging it as a SQL function.
 This document provides an overview of the requirements.

 ##  Storing and publishing reports